dy/color-ranger/README.md

 You will get a `window.colorRanger` object, containing rendering functions.

-## Use
+### Use

-You need to strap boots to make color-ranger work:
+You need to setup a canvas first to make color-ranger work:

 ```html
 <script>